HiNoHoshi/grokDate/README.md

 - From within the `grok.date` folder,
   - run `npm i` to install dependencies
   - then run `npm start`
-- Go to http://localhost:3000 within your browser
+- Go to http://localhost:3000 within your browser (Chrome preferred)

 ## New features added since <a href="https://youtu.be/FZoiCHPYWBE">presentation on 12/3</a>
 - Privacy policy and terms of service appear on sign-in/sign-up page and settings page.